mgoldcoin/mgold/technical-details/waves-contracts-language-description/examples/smart-asset-with-notary-proof.md

-# Smart Asset With Notary Proof
+# Smart Asset With Notary Proof Example

 Suppose that we want to transfer some assets only when we receive proof of possession from the notary, who we can trust.